Language

 Step 5.
 Download your results

-When translation completes, download your files from the Results section: translated DOCX, Excel for Smartcat TM update, and QA PDF report.
+When translation completes, download your files from the Results section: formatted delivery DOCX, neutral Excel export, and QA PDF report.

 You can skip domain analysis and run the workflow from glossary generation.
 Domain analysis is optional but improves glossary quality for specialized documents.